 In addition to assets, the Statements of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-Deferred outflows of resources that affect the financial statements at December 31, 2018 or 2017 relate to net pension asset and debt.
+Deferred outflows of resources that affect the financial statements at December 31, 2019 or 2018 relate to the net pension asset and the deferred charge on refunding of debt.